focusaurus/hexagonal-lambda/readme.md

   - The handler function is exported as `exports.handler`
 - I use the `mintsauce` middleware npm package to allow me to concisely mix and match reusable middlewares across all my lambdas
   - The middleware pattern from express is proven effective, but it has drawbacks around implicit middleware interdependencies and run order
+  - Try not to over-rely on `call.local` shared state
+- All lambda code is easy to test and develop on
+  - Lambda tests are fully runnable offline
+  - The whole test suite is fast to run
+  - It's easy to run a single test file
+  - It's easy to run a small group of test files
-- All lambda code is easy and fast to unit test locally, able to be executed locally, and able to be executed on AWS.
+  - It's easy to run some or all tests under the devtools debugger -and fast to unit test locally, able to be executed locally, and able to be executed on AWS.
 - Each lambda has a corresponding `-tap.js` file for the unit tests
 - Each lambda has a corresponding `-tf.js` that defines the terraform configuration for that lambda function, and a corresponding API Gateway method as needed